naresh5033/Journal-Materials/DDD,CQRS,SAGA.md

 - **NService Bus**
   - Long running business process

-1. Choreography - a. triggered by the msgs/events
+1. Choreography - a. triggered by the msgs/events. //
-    b. decentralized logic
+    b. decentralized logic //
     c.
-Low coupling (purely reactive)
+Low coupling (purely reactive). //
-    d. difficult to visualize the workflow
+    d. difficult to visualize the workflow.//
 2. Orchestration - we do ve the centralized place, where we define what the workflow for the business process is
     a.
-Triggered by the msgs/ events
+Triggered by the msgs/ events.//
     b.
-Centralized logic
+Centralized logic. //
     c.
-Higher coupling (event to command)
+Higher coupling (event to command). //
-    d. visualize workflow
+    d. visualize workflow. //

 - [https://github.com/dcomartin/LooselyCoupledMonolith/tree/NServiceBus](refer the git for the code)
 - one thing to keep in mind with the orchestration is that the "concept of compensating the Actions" - if in any case there is failure then we need to ve compensating the action that undo or negate the previously succeeded action in the workflow